untra/polyglot/README.md

 Jekyll-polyglot has a few spectacular [Search Engine Optimization techniques](https://untra.github.io/polyglot/seo) to ensure your Jekyll blog gets the most out of it's multilingual audience.
 Check them out!

 ### Other Websites Built with Polyglot
-let us know if you make a multilingual blog you want to share:
+Feel free to open a PR and list your multilingual blog here you may want to share:

 * [Polyglot project website](https://polyglot.untra.io)
 * [LogRhythm Corporate Website](https://logrhythm.com)
 * [All Over Earth](https://allover.earth/)